BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Shieldwall.*]

-[*Mattock — A mattock is a two-handed weapon that can either use the Bash or Piercing Strike Special Strikes.*]
+[*Mattock â€” A mattock is a two-handed weapon that can either use the Bash or Piercing Strike Special Strikes.*]

 [*The Dwarves of the Iron Hills will follow their lord into battle without question, their unbending resolve and will to fight driving them forwards against unassailable odds.
 Many Dwarves are equipped with huge mattocks or crossbows, whilst others are armed with long spears and broad shields; these Dwarves are highly trained in the art of forming a nigh-impenetrable shieldwall.
-Just as with Dwarven armour, no weakness is permitted in the army of the Iron Hills, and so the Dwarves of Dáin's army are the finest of their kind.*]
+Just as with Dwarven armour, no weakness is permitted in the army of the Iron Hills, and so the Dwarves of DÃ¡in's army are the finest of their kind.*]

 [***OPTIONS***]